Drayano60/hg-engine/README.md

 Instructions on how to build the repo can be found there.

 **Stuff To-Do**
-- [ ] Clarify if Disable turns work like S/V for documentation
 - [ ] Pumpkaboo/Gourgeist don't have alt form sprites
-- [ ] Ingame trades
 - [ ] Define type change stuff properly
-- [ ] Add proper level cap numbers in Script File 4, Function #91
+- [ ] Add proper level cap numbers in Script File 4, Function #53

 **Assets still required**
 - [ ] Cry, overworld and party icon for Clodsire